Celebrating WLRC and CAN’s 30th Anniversary

 Wednesday, November 10, 2021

-Join us for a virtual screening of Athlete A, the Emmy-winning documentary about the brave athletes who survived and exposed the toxic culture and decades of abuse inside USA Gymnastics.
+We hosted a virtual screening of Athlete A, the Emmy-winning documentary about the brave athletes who survived and exposed the toxic culture and decades of abuse inside USA Gymnastics.

 Friday, November 12, 2021

-Spend your lunch break with us for a virtual discussion about Athlete A and how we can work toward ending gender-based violence in athletics.
+Later that week, we hosted a virtual discussion about Athlete A and how we can work toward ending gender-based violence in athletics.

 Athlete A spotlights the horrific sexual abuse of hundreds of young athletes by USA Gymnastics team doctor Larry Nassar, and shines an even brighter light on the team of individuals working to hold USAG and Nassar accountable.
 The Indianapolis Star reporters who broke the story and revealed the cover-up that occurred at the highest levels of the Olympic sport.
 The courageous group of survivors—Maggie Nichols, Rachael Denhollander, Jamie Dantzscher and Jessica Howard–who bravely fought the system.
 Together with a team of other determined women,including—police detective Lt.
 Andrea Munford and prosecuting attorney Angela Povilaitis— truth prevailed.
 Justice was served.
 Nichols was able to find joy in the sport again—at the college level.